Axes | Themes | EcoTypes | Priorities | Going Deeper

 EcoTypes

 EcoTypes are patterns in theme scores—Place, Knowledge, and Action.
-There are four main EcoTypes based on Place and Action, with three Knowledge subtypes for each.
-EcoTypes thus build on axes and themes as introduced above.
+There are twelve EcoTypes: four each for the three theme domains of Place/Knowledge, Knowledge/Action, and Action/Place.
+EcoTypes build on axes and themes as introduced above.

 Curious what your EcoType is?
 Take the survey and find out!